Beyond Structure: Invariant Crystal Property Prediction with Pseudo-Particle Ray Diffraction: Experiments

 \section{Experiments}

 \paragraph{Datasets}

-We benchmark the models using three evaluation suites.
+We benchmark the models on three standard evaluation suites, all independently retrieved from the official websites.
 The definitions and background of the regression and classification targets are introduced in the Appendix \ref{appendix:background_of_PP}.

 \begin{itemize}[leftmargin=*] \item \textbf{Materials Project (MP) Database}: We use stable structures retrieved from the Materials Project \citep{jain2020materials}, comprising 122,959 entries with annotated formation energy, band gap, and metal/non-metal classification labels.
 Additionally, 9,473 of these entries include mechanical properties such as bulk modulus, shear modulus and Young’s modulus.
-The dataset is managed using the \textit{Atomic Simulation Environment (ASE)}, which provides a unified dataloader for streamlined access \citep{caobin_2025cpp}.
+The dataset is managed using the \textit{Atomic Simulation Environment (ASE)}, and is available at \url{https://huggingface.co/datasets/caobin/CPPbenchmark}.